What is Base Shear and Deflection and its calculation in excel sheet download.

 Deflection

 Deflection refers to the displacement of a structural element under load.
-Excessive deflection can compromise structural integrity and occupant comfort.
+Cracking or visible movement signals that a member's stress is near its allowable level.
+Excessive deflection can put structural integrity and occupant comfort at risk.

 Types of Deflection